-Warne's 'baggy green' cap sale raises A$1 million for bushfire victims
+Warne's 'baggy green' cap sale raises A$1m for bushfire victims

 “We have been overwhelmed and it is a fantastic result,” Marc Cheah, head of marketing for auctioneers Pickles, told Reuters.

 “Other baggy greens have been auctioned and Don Bradman’s got $425,000 about 15 years ago, but the Don is the Don.
-He’s the greatest cricketer that ever lived,” Cheah said in relation to the widely held recognition Bradman was the best batsman the game has produced.
+He’s the greatest cricketer that ever lived,” Cheah said, referring to the widespread view that Bradman was the best batsman the game has produced.

 “But Shane is also right up there and that drove a lot of traffic and momentum, while the cause is also very worthwhile.”

-Cheah said as the sale process was still being finalised he could not confirm whether the successful bidder was an individual or institution.
+It would then be given to the Bradman Museum in Bowral in rural New South Wales for permanent display.

+“I want to thank and commend Shane for giving up one of his most cherished possessions for such an important cause,” CBA Chief Executive Matt Comyn said in a statement.

-Warne, 50, is one of many local and international athletes to support the fundraising for bushfire victims with several cricketers promising to donate a sum based on the number of sixes they hit in Australia’s Big Bash Twenty20 competition.
+Warne, 50, is one of many domestic and international athletes, from cricketers and tennis players to Australian NBA players, to have pledged to support the fundraising for bushfire victims.

-Tennis players in the country for tournaments ahead of the Australian Open also promised to donate money for the number of aces they serve, while Australian players in the NBA commited$750,000 to bushfire relief.

 Six-times Formula One world champion Lewis Hamilton said on Thursday he was donating $500,000 towards the rescue and care of wildlife caught in the bushfires.

+Australian national team goalkeeper Mat Ryan, who plays for Brighton and Hove Albion, later added he would donate A$500 for every save made by a goalkeeper in England’s Premier League at the weekend for wildlife rescue.

-Local sports organizations have also organized fundraising drives at sporting events, while tennis greats Roger Federer, Rafael Nadal and Serena Williams have committed to an exhibition ahead of the Jan.
+Sports organizations have also organized fundraising drives at events, while tennis greats Roger Federer, Rafael Nadal and Serena Williams have committed to an exhibition ahead of the Jan.
 20-Feb.
 2 Australian Open.

-Reporting by Greg Stutchbury in Wellington; Editing by Ed Osmond and Lincoln Feast.
+Reporting by Greg Stutchbury in Wellington; Editing by Lincoln Feast and Clarence Fernandez